joshmalina/downtowndharma/README.md

 Every Sunday, folks arrive on 14th street to meditate, connect and learn.
 Our Sundays have a few different flavours, including:

-- **Teacher led sessions**: teachers will guide students in a ~30 minute meditation, provide some instruction, and then facilitate peer connection.
+- **Teacher led sessions**: teachers will guide students in a ~25 minute meditation, provide some instruction, and then facilitate peer connection.
-- **Peer led sessions**: more informal, but students from the community will lead the ~30 minute meditation, may or may not offer a subsequent teaching, and then will facilitate peer connection.
+- **Peer led sessions**: more informal, but students from the community will lead opening meditation, may offer a subsequent teaching, and then will facilitate peer connection.
 If you would like to sign up to lead a peer sit, please submit [this google form](https://forms.gle/eajirLyH8zQc7neq5).
-- **Special Events**: guest teachers bring unique experiences and perspectives to the community, check out the calendar to see upcoming speakers.
+- **Insight Dialogue evenings**: Offered every third Sunday of the month, these sessions begin with a brief guided meditation, followed by relational practice in pairs or small groups.
+Insight dialogue provides a gentle, structured way to bring mindfulness into conversation - helping us stay more present, open and connected with others.

 ## Getting There